Hydra-Chain/hydragon-core-contracts/docs/HydraDelegation/Delegation.md

 function MAX_COMMISSION() external view returns (uint256)
 ```

-A constant for the maximum comission a validator can receive from the delegator&#39;s rewards
+A constant for the maximum commission a validator can receive from the delegator&#39;s rewards